Pearly Dots, Westmoreland Updated 127/2009

 Bowls

 Compotes are usually taller and less flared than this great blue opal example (courtesy of Dick and Sherry Betker).
-They are sometimes misidentified as Fenton's Inverted Coin Dot.
-Rosebowls are found in a variety of sizes and the degree they are cupped in varies quite a lot too.
+They are also sometimes misidentified as Fenton's Inverted Coin Dot.

 Compotes